Akadine/ezUI/readme.txt

 Traversing the virual dom, fully fucntional pack layout system mirroring the TKinter GUI:
 Respects the top, left, padx, pady set.
 Automatically computes (x, y) coordinates for each widget in layout_map.

-Supports: label, entry, button, checkbutton, and radiobutton.
+Supports: label, entry, button, checkbutton, radiobutton, optionmenu, frame, canvas, and built in modals on frames.
 Reactive data for those.

-Keyboard support: arrow keys to change active control, enter to select or toggle  << broken for now typing goes into focused control, backspace support
+Keyboard support: arrow keys to change cursor in entry boxes, typing goes into focused control, backspace and insert support

 Mouse support: fully implemented as expected, no right click "context" menu.
+We wait for the mouse button to be released and queu the action for the next frame.

 Shared system Object:
 TUI uses the same UIApp.system API as GUI

-Todo: multiline textboxes, polish dropdowns.
+Todo: multiline textboxes.

 -------------------------------------------------------------------------------
 Notes: